LUCA is the only opportunity offered to local governments to review the Census Bureau's residential address list.

 Before 2020 Census forms appear in mailboxes, the U.S. Census Bureau needs addresses.
 If the Bureau doesn’t know that a new subdivision or apartment building has sprung up, residents could go uncounted.
 That would mean less federal and state funding for your community.
 And, because the decennial census is the base of your community's estimated population until the next census, a poor count in 2020 will affect your estimate for the next 10 years.

-In July 2017, the Census will invite local governments to help verify and update a database of all residential addresses through its Local Update of Census Addresses (LUCA) program.
-Counties, cities, and townships will be asked to review the Census Bureau’s address file, check it for accuracy, and supplement the file with new or overlooked addresses.
+In July 2017, the Census will invite local governments to register to help verify and update a database of all residential addresses through its Local Update of Census Addresses (LUCA) program.
+Counties, cities, townships, and tribal governments will be asked to review the Census Bureau’s address file for accuracy, and supplement it with new or overlooked addresses.
 This review will begin in early 2018.